Writers' Council Profiles

 Finalist in malahat Open Season Awards and Prism Poetry Prize

-Before she decided to call herself a writer, Anna held a number of different jobs, including day care teacher, administrative assistant, fundraiser/ outreach coordinator for a shelter for victims of family violence, volunteer coordinator of a disability organization, retail sales clerk and communications assistant for a provincial not-for-profit.
-She hopes the jobs title of novelist, poet, and filmmaker will stick longer than any of them.
+Before she decided to call herself a writer, Anna held a number of different jobs, including day care teacher, fundraiser/ outreach coordinator for a shelter for victims of family violence, volunteer coordinator of a disability organization, and communications assistant for a provincial not-for-profit.
+She currently facilitates a writers’ group and an arts-related guest speaker series for local mental health organizations.
+Anna hopes the jobs title of novelist, poet, filmmaker and writing workshop facilitator will stick longer than any of them.

 For samples of her writing check out her blog, https://annaquon.wordpress.com/